 - 2. Current state is the state of the DDR3 SDRAM immediately prior to clock edge n. - 3.
 Command (n) is the command registered at clock edge n, and operation (n) is a result of Command (n).
 ODT is not included here. - 4.
-All states and sequences not shown are illegal or reserved unless explicitly described elsewhere in this document - 5.
+All states and sequences not shown are illegal or reserved unless explicitly described elsewhere in this document. - 5.
 The state of ODT does not affect the states described in this table.
-The ODT function is not available during self-refresh. - 6.
-CKE must be registered with the same value on tCKE (min.) consecutive positive clock edges.
+The ODT function is not available during self-refresh. - CKE must be registered with the same value on tCKE (min.) consecutive positive clock edges.
 CKE must remain at the valid input level the entire time it takes to achieve the tCKE (min.) clocks of registration.
 Thus, after any CKE transition, CKE may not transition from its valid level during the time period of tIS + tCKE (min.) + tIH. - 7.
 DESL and NOP are defined in the Command Truth Table. - 8.
 On self-refresh exit, DESL or NOP commands must be issued on every clock edge occurring during the tXS period.
 Read or ODT command may be issued only after tXSDLL is satisfied. - 9.
 Self-refresh mode can only be entered from the all banks idle state. - 10.
 Must be a legal command as defined in the Command Truth Table. - 11.
 Valid commands for power-down entry and exit are NOP and DESL only. - 12.
 Valid commands for self-refresh exit are NOP and DESL only. - 13.
 Self-refresh can not be entered while read or write operations, (extended) mode register set operations or precharge operations are in progress.
 See section Power-Down and self-refresh Command for a detailed list of restrictions. - 14.
-The power-down does not perform any refresh operations. - 15. "x" means "don't care" (including floating around VREF) in self-refresh and power-down.
+The power-down does not perform any refresh operations. - 15. "×" means "don't care" (including floating around VREF) in self-refresh and power-down.
 It also applies to address pins. - 16.
-VREF (Both VREFDQ and VREFCA) must be maintained during self-refresh operation. - 17.
-If all banks are closed at the conclusion of the read, write or precharge command, the precharge power-down is entered, otherwise active power-down is entered. - 18.
+VREF (both VREFDQ and VREFCA) must be maintained during self-refresh operation.
+VREFDQ supply may be turned off and VREFDQ may take any value between VSS and VDD during self-refresh operation, provided that VREFDQ is valid and stable prior to CKE going back high and that first write operation or first write leveling activity may not occur earlier than 512 nCK after exit from self-refresh. - 17.
+If all banks are closed at the conclusion of the read, write or precharge command, the precharge powerdown is entered, otherwise active power-down is entered. - 18.
 Idle state means that all banks are closed (tRP, tDAL, etc. satisfied), no data bursts are in progress.
 CKE is high and all timings from previous operation are satisfied (tMRD, tMOD, tRFC, tZQinit, tZQoper, tZQCS, etc.) as well as all self-refresh exit and power-down exit parameters are satisfied (tXS, tXP, tXPDLL, etc).